Pharos1/NewGLRenderEngine/README.md

 ## Problems
 * Because we use index drawing, the normals get interpolated between edges of a triangle which is not very pleasant and at angles makes rendering seem very wrong.
 * For some reason the gpu takes like a ms less than the cpu.
 Maybe use my wacky technique, first draw then do the math.
-* I think FXAA should be after all postproc effects.
+* When I discard pixels if alpha is less than 0.5f the sponza transparent leaves textures don't work correctly.
+Only works when using < 0.05f
+* The only problem that I am faced with making an Application wrapper instead of writing everything inside main.cpp is that callback funcs cannot be in a class, nor can they be static while accessing object's variables.

 ## Non-problematic problems.
 More like, things that can be implemented cleaner.
 * Texture reuse optimization for models.

 ## Ideas for an actual name for the engine
 * PenumbraEngine.
 First I have to implement shadows though (: Edit: They are implemented but they are hard shadows, nvm.

 <!---
 ## Passes (I have to minimize them, and there will be a lot more)